ymedlop/k3s-paasmonkeys/README.md

 * Flash SD card using Etcher
 * Mount the SD card and create a text file named "ssh" in the boot partition.

-### Power-up the Raspberry with the SD Card
+### Customize the Raspberry
+Insert the SD card and turn on your Raspberry.
 It will be accessible on your network over ssh using the following command:
 ```
 ssh pi@raspberrypi.local
 ```